 Meet Wellness Collective, our new, immersive curriculum with Athleta that hooks you up with actionable advice from the smartest experts and brand founders in wellness right now.
-Get the goods at our monthly event series in New York City plus our online one-month wellness plans.
+Get the goods at our monthly event series in New York City, Los Angeles, and San Francisco plus our online one-month wellness plans.
 Here, Well+Good career-advice columnist and author Amy Odell divulges her four-step plan to get you closer to your dream gig.

 Study.
 Intern.
 Climb the ladder.
 It’s the pathway many of us have followed into what’s now our careers—but if you find yourself suddenly looking around and not loving the view, it’s time for a gut check.

 And maybe a literal one.
 Being stressed out at work can have ripple effects across the rest of your life, from the quality of your sleep to the time you have to squeeze in a workout to your tendency to phone in takeout after you’ve put in long hours (ahem, aforementioned gut-health nod).

 So when you find a career that gives you room for balance and the opportunity to grow, it’s the ultimate happiness hack.
 The hard part?
 Actually finding it.
 Whether you’re confused about your path or want to shift gears into something that fuels your well-being—rather than hinder it—we’re bringing in the big guns to help you do just that.

 As in, Well+Good career columnist Amy Odell—former editor of Cosmo.com and media maven—who’s sharing the surprising strategies that can bring you clarity, stat.

 Keep reading for your four-week plan to land a full-time job you love—and still maintain your wellness.